diegoscantam/perturbations/README.md

 :warning: This repository is a work in progress in constant development! :hammer_and_wrench:

 ## About
 Implementation of a Python simulation of a quantum system of 2 spins coupled to a phonon degree of freedom.
-The aim is to reproduce exactly the time evolution given by the Mølmer-Sørensen interaction, and then to test and apply different perturbative expansions such as the Magnus expansion, the Dyson series and the Schrieffer-Wolff transformation.
+The aim is to reproduce exactly the time evolution given by the Mølmer-Sørensen interaction, and then to test and apply different perturbative expansions such as the Magnus expansion, the Dyson series, the Schrieffer-Wolff transformation and the high frequency expansion.

 The present work is done in collaboration with the [University of Trento](https://www.unitn.it/en) as part of my bachelor's thesis: "Perturbative expansions and their divergences".